• Skip to primary navigation

 2. Private Tokyo sightseeing tour

-This will allow you to see a lot in a short time, and create a perfect family friendly Tokyo trip!
+This will allow you to see a lot in a short time, and create a perfect family-friendly Tokyo trip!

 3. National Museum of Nature and Science

-You can find an array of hands-on fun at this attraction and it may well be the best science museum in Tokyo.
-It’s also hands-down one of the best family things to do in Tokyo, as almost every floor of the museum houses kid-friendly exhibits, which are as much about learning as there are about having fun.
+It's also hands-down one of the best family things to do in Tokyo, as almost every floor of the museum houses kid-friendly exhibits, which are as much about learning as there are about having fun.

 The National Museum of Nature and Science is only a short 5-minute walk from JR Station and Ueno Subway.